Wolayita Zone: Abala Chokare (Bilbo Hotspring)

-The hot spring is situated in Humbo Woreda Abela mareka kebele.
+The hot spring is situated in Abala Abaya district, Abela mareka kebele.
 The circle shaped hot spring covers wide areas and has rising smoke and boiled bubbles coming from within the ground and the water vapor can be seen from a distance.

 Mount Damota

-Damota mountain is found in wolaita zone Sodo Zuria woreda about 12 k.m away from the town of Sodo to the North, and is nearly 3000 meter above sea level.
+Damota mountain is found in wolaita zone Sodo Zuria district about 12 k.m away from the town of Wolaita Sodo to the North, and is nearly 3000 meter above sea level.

 Sports

 There are different clubs in Wolaita that compete in various sporting activities at a national and continental level.

-Wolaitta Dicha S.C. is an Ethiopian football club based in Sodo.
-The club was established in 2009 by the Welayta Development Association.
+Wolaitta Dicha S.C. is an Ethiopian football club based in Wolaita Sodo.
+The club was established in 2009 by the Wolayta Development Association.
 Wolaitta Dicha is a name that now common with East African nationals and even the entire Africa.
 The club from Southern Ethiopia eliminated Egyptian giants and five times winners of the CAF Champions league Zamalek in a dramatic penalty shootout in Cairo.
 The club replaced the Wolaita Tussa S.C. before the so-called tussa restructured and came into picture newly.
 The club got its nickname "Bees of Tona" from the Wolaita Kingdom leader "King Tona" in the 19th century.

 Wolaitta Dicha S.C. club won its first domestic cup in 2017, and qualified for the 2018 CAF Confederation Cup, in which the club beat Zamalek SC and passed to the quarter-final.

 Wolaita Sodo City sport Club is also another which is based in the city of Wolaita Sodo.
 It was officially established in 2011.
 The club is participating in Ethiopian First League.

 Boditi City F.C. is Ethiopian football club based on the city of Boditi.
-The Club represented Wolayita Zone in the Southern Nations, Nationalities, and Peoples' Region (SNNPR) Championship in Jinka, ended its season with a victory.
+In 2021 the Club represented Wolayita Zone in the Southern Nations, Nationalities, and Peoples' Region (SNNPR) regional Championship in Jinka, ended its season with a victory.

 Wolaita Dicha Men's volleyball team was established in January 2005 E.C.
 Wolaita Dicha Volleyball Team is sport team based in Wolaita Sodo.
-The team won Ethiopia volleyball premier league several times.
+The team won Ethiopia volleyball premier league for several times.
 And as well as represented Ethiopia in the African volleyball club championship of 2019 and 2021.

 Areka City F.C. is a club that is based at Areka in Wolaita.
 It was officially established in 2000.
 They are a member of the Ethiopian Football Federation and play in the Ethiopian First League.